Govt asks Serum Institute, Bharat Biotech to lower price of COVID-19 vaccines: Official sources | Health

-The central government on Monday asked the Serum Institute and Bharat Biotech to lower prices of their COVID-19 vaccines amid criticism from various states who objected to profiteering during such a major crisis.
+The central government on Monday asked the Serum Institute and Bharat Biotech to lower price of their COVID-19 vaccines amid criticism from various states who accused the companies of profiteering during such a major crisis.

 The issue of vaccine pricing was discussed at a meeting chaired by Cabinet Secretary Rajiv Gauba.